 Good question.
 Running the model means “pressing start” on the model, so to speak.
 Deploying the model means you’re sending the outcome of the model to your external marketing systems.

-Again, because models are being run in BlueConic, you can deploy the model across all your marketing system because BlueConic is already connected to all your activation channels.
+Again, because models are being run in BlueConic, you can deploy the model across all your marketing systems because BlueConic is already connected to all your activation channels.